-The Fullerton Police Department consistently ranks toward the top, countywide, for DUI arrests (typically in the top 95th percentile with 556 DUI arrests in 2019), and, sadly, the City also experienced 8 traffic-related fatalities in calendar year 2019, down from a record high in 2018 which had 14 traffic related fatal collisions.
-Although down from the previous year, the high amount of fatal collisions, in conjunction with a consistently high number of DUI arrests both point to the absolute need for the continuation of grant-funded traffic/pedestrian safety enforcement and education operations to combat the serious DUI and traffic-related problems in the City.
+The Fullerton Police Department consistently ranks toward the top, countywide, for DUI arrests with 398 DUI arrests in 2020, and, sadly, the City also experienced 8 traffic-related fatalities in calendar year 2020, down from a record high in 2018 which had 14 traffic related fatal collisions.
+Although decreased from 2018, the high amount of fatal collisions, in conjunction with a consistently high number of DUI arrests both point to the absolute need for the continuation of grant-funded traffic/pedestrian safety enforcement and education operations to combat the serious DUI and traffic-related problems in the City.
 The popular Downtown Fullerton area is home to over 61 ABC-licensed restaurants and bars within 6 square blocks, frequented by anywhere from 5,000 to 8,000 patrons on a single Friday night alone.
 The City of Fullerton is also home to five colleges and universities with a student population of at least 65,000 and still growing, which significantly increases the actual number of people driving (and potentially drinking and using drugs while driving) in Fullerton.
-As such, Fullerton ranked 10th out of 59 like cities in 2018 for nighttime collisions resulting in injury or death, further evidence of an active, high-risk night life in the City.
-While more recent OTS ranking data is not yet available, the Fullerton data does show that, with 8 traffic-related fatalities and 1002 injuries resulting from traffic collisions in 2019, grant-funded operations and training are critically needed in order to keep our community safe.
+As such, Fullerton ranked 12th out of 59 like cities in 2019 for nighttime collisions resulting in injury or death, further evidence of an active, highrisk night life in the City.
+While more recent OTS ranking data is not yet available, the Fullerton data does show that, with 8 traffic-related fatalities and 735 injuries resulting from traffic collisions in 2020, grant-funded operations and training are critically needed in order to keep our community safe.

-Since Downtown Fullerton is a magnet for nighttime activity, it is entirely possible that many potential DUI drivers may begin the evening in Fullerton, and then may be stopped later by police, or have accidents, in other cities, and vice versa.
+Since Downtown Fullerton is a magnet for nighttime activity, it is entirely possible that many potential DUI/DUI-D drivers may begin the evening in Fullerton, and then may be stopped later by police, or have accidents, in other cities, and vice versa.
 Therefore, looking at Orange County statistical data to fully understand the traffic and DUI-related problems facing our community is important in order to gain a better understand of the issues.
-Overall, 2018 data shows that Fullerton ranked 20th out of 59 similar cities for total fatalities and injuries, and Orange County as a whole was not much better, with a ranking of 22 out of 58 counties.
-Additionally, since 2017 there have been 40 deaths associated with traffic collisions in the City of Fullerton.
-According to 2018 data, roughly 10% of collisions with injuries or fatalities in both Fullerton and the County of Orange involved alcohol, a number that was higher than approximately 70% of the other cities and counties in the State of California.
-Clearly a DUI problem not only exists in Fullerton and the surrounding communities, but it persists and must be addressed through proactive enforcement and educational means.
+Overall, 2019 data shows that Fullerton ranked 10th out of 59 similar cities for total fatalities and injuries, and Orange County ranked of 34th out of 58 counties.
+Since 2017, there have been 40 deaths associated with traffic collisions in the City of Fullerton.
+According to 2019 data, roughly 12% of collisions with injuries or fatalities in Fullerton involved alcohol/drug use, which is a 2% increase from 2018.
+Clearly a DUI/DUI-D problem not only exists in Fullerton and the surrounding communities, but it persists and must be addressed through proactive enforcement and educational means.